Skip to content

 lib/gem/skill/linker.rb

-Symlinks point to the version directory, not directly to SKILL.md.
-Claude Code discovers SKILL.md by reading inside the linked directory.
+The directory is Linker.project_dir, read from GEMSKILL_PROJECT_DIR each call (default .claude/skills).
+Codex users set it to .agents or .codex so bundle skill links into a Codex root instead.
+Symlinks point to the version directory, not directly to SKILL.md; the assistant discovers SKILL.md by reading inside the linked directory.

 Linker.prune_dead_links removes any symlink whose target no longer exists in the cache (e.g. after gem skill purge).